protocol/research-website/content/authors/porcuquine/_index.md

 ---
 # Display name
-name: Jonathan Victor
+name: @porcuquine

 # Username (this should match the folder name)
 authors:
-- jonathan-Victor
+- porcuquine

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Project Manager
+role: Research Engineer

 # Organizations/Affiliations
 organizations: